 While the Rozelle Interchange UDLP includes provision for two sports fields and four multi-purpose courts within the Rozelle Parklands precinct, it does not determine the recreational and sport use or maintenance for facilities not described in the UDLP.

 Transport for NSW (TfNSW) has completed consultation with a broad range of stakeholders to ensure the parklands are used in a fair, productive, sustainable and sensitive way for the Rozelle, Lilyfield, Balmain and Annandale community to meet the diverse needs of the community.

 The Rozelle Parklands Working Group (RPWG) was established to manage this consultation and make recommendations to TfNSW under the Terms of Reference.

 The RPWG Recommendations Report is being finalised and will be presented to the Minister for Transport in mid-2021.

-The purpose of the Working Group is to determine the optimal uses for the Rozelle Parklands that includes the recreation and sporting fields and to ensure all perspectives are considered across government, council, community and relevant groups, to provide the best outcome for the local community.
+The Working Group was established to determine the optimal uses for the Rozelle Parklands that includes the recreation and sport overlay (including any required facilities) for the parklands and to ensure all perspectives were considered across government, council, community and relevant groups, to provide the best outcome for the local community.